jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (ii)
     (iii) regional land transport plans; and
-    (iv) national energy efficiency and conservation strategy; and (v) relevant national policy statements and any relevant regional policy statements or plans that are for the time being in force under the Resource Management Act 1991.
+    (iv) national energy efficiency and conservation strategy; and (v) relevant national policy statements and any relevant regional policy statements or plans that are for the time being in force under the Resource Management Act 1991; and
-    (vi)
+    (vi) 30-year transport plan for Auckland.

 ### 19C Content of national land transport programme
 A national land transport programme must include the following matters: